 Pion production and decay animation.
 A proton travelling to the speed of light strikes a slower-moving proton.
 The protons survive the collision, but their interaction creates an unstable particle — a pion — with only 14 percent of the proton's mass.
 In 10 millionths of a billionth of a second, the pion decays into a pair of gamma-ray photons.

 Inverse Compton scattering animation.
-An electron travelling at close the the speed of light has a head-on collision with a lower-energy photon (from radio to ultraviolet).
+An electron travelling at close the speed of light has a head-on collision with a lower-energy photon (from microwave to ultraviolet).
 The photon picks up energy from the electron and becomes a gamma ray.